mnot/I-D/rfc5988bis/draft.md

 All of the link relation types defined by HTML have been included in the Link Relation Type registry, so they can be used without modification.
-However, there are several potential ways to serialise extension relation types into HTML, including
+However, there are several potential ways to serialise extension relation types into HTML, including:

 * As absolute URIs,
-* using the document-wide "profile" attribute's URI as a prefix for relation types, or
-* using the RDFa {{W3C.REC-rdfa-syntax-20081014}} convention of mapping token prefixes to URIs (in a manner similar to XML name spaces).
+* using the RDFa {{W3C.REC-html-rdfa-20150317}} convention of mapping token prefixes to URIs (in a manner similar to XML name spaces).

 Individual applications of linking will therefore need to define how their extension links should be serialised into HTML.

 Surveys of existing HTML content have shown that unregistered link relation types that are not URIs are (perhaps inevitably) common.
-Consuming HTML implementations should not consider such unregistered short links to be errors, but rather relation types with a local scope (i.e., their meaning is specific and perhaps private to that document).
+Consuming HTML implementations ought not consider such unregistered short links to be errors, but rather relation types with a local scope (i.e., their meaning is specific and perhaps private to that document).

-HTML also defines several attributes on links that are not explicitly defined by the Link header.
-These attributes can be serialised as link-extensions to maintain fidelity.
+HTML also defines several attributes on links that can be see as target attributes, including "media", "hreflang", "type" and "sizes".

 Finally, the HTML specification gives a special meaning when the "alternate" and "stylesheet" relation types coincide in the same link.
-Such links should be serialised in the Link header using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.
+Such links ought to be serialised in the Link header using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.

 # Using the Link Header with the Atom Format